Sonic the Hedgehog CD (Sega CD)

 Sonic CD Staff's Time Attack Scores

 Press Right, Right, Up, Up, Down, C at the title screen to see the best times that the team behind Sonic CD got in Time Attack mode for each stage and act.
-High Speed Shoes music plays in the background.
+High-Speed Shoes music plays in the background.
+Possible developers and their common nicknames are as follows:

 Sound Test/Debug Mode